 Note: Additional credits in the content areas for elementary education may be required in accordance with the student's previous course work or documented experience.
-Also, students in option 1 must pass the Elementary Education: Curriculum, Instruction, & Assessment test of the Praxis Series, which is mandated by the PDE.
+Also, students in option 1 must pass all requisite Praxis II tests, which are mandated by the PDE.